cs1302uga/cs1302-ce06/README.md

    added a method to the interface in a previous step, you will likely want to share that information with other developers.
 What is the direct URL to the API documentation for the `stop` method you wrote, so that you can share it with ~~friends and family~~ other developers?

+1. Show the instructor or PLA your `stop` method in the various places that it appears in the API documentation website that you regenerated in the previous step.

 **CHECKPOINT**